 Beloved of the Lord;

-Remember: "...Render therefore unto Caesar the things which are Caesar's; and unto God the things that are God's."
-(Matthew 22:21)
+Remember: “They say unto him, Caesar's.
+Then saith he unto them, Render-αποδοτε (apodote)-to give back) therefore unto Caesar the things which are Caesar's; and unto God the things that are God's.” -(Matthew 22:21)

 1. Non-Profit 501(c)3 State Incorporated Church

 Some of you, if not, most of you have been oblivious to what your church is really called.
-Most likely your church has Incorporated with the State.
+Most likely the church you attend has Incorporated with the State.
 That means they serve the interest of the State, meaning, they uphold public policy.
-Also, you may not be aware of what a non profit 501(c)3 does to a church; it cripples it; as you will see.
-I invite you to read, and verify the following information and determine whether incorporated 501(c)3 churches should surrender the right and freedom to preach the full Gospel of our Lord Jesus Christ in exchange for "privileges and benefits" from the State and/or Federal Government.
+Also, you may not be aware of what a non-profit 501(c)3 does to a church; it cripples it; as you will see.
+I invite you to read, and verify the following information and determine whether an incorporated 501(c)3 church should surrender the right and freedom to preach the full Gospel of our Lord Jesus Christ in exchange for "privileges and benefits" from the State and/or Federal Government.

 Did you know that a 501(c)3 State Incorporated church cannot go against public policy?
 The church cannot speak out openly, nor organize in opposition to anything that the government declares "legal," even if it is immoral (e.g. abortion, homosexuality, etc. same sex marriage), because then that church would violate its contract with the Sate and Government.

 adjust your Zoom (+ -)

 [Note: In this article, the word "Church" does not refer to any physical building, but refers to the whole body of believers in Christ.
 The word "church" is translated from the Greek word ekklesia, which literally means "assembly" or "congregation" of people; it does not refer to any physical building.
 Keep that in mind when reading this article]